 - The Ethical Side of Neuromarketing – How Far Can We Go?

 What comes to your mind when you think about the term ‘buyer behavior’?
 A random teenage group competing on who has the latest sneakers on the market?
 Or maybe a thoughtful person carefully researching every detail of the product that they are about to buy?
 Well, let me tell you something.
 It’s both these options, and even more.

 Today’s article will discuss the factors that influence buying decisions and buyer behavior, how consumers make decisions, the science behind persuasion, and its marketing aspect.
 So, you’d better buckle up cause we are about to give you some cool insights.

 What is Buyer Behavior?

 Buyer behavior is concerned with the emotional, mental, and behavioral responses of customers.
-As a result, it borrows ideas from several disciplines, including psychology, biology, science, and economics.
-Hence why emotion plays such an important role in the process of buying and consuming.
+As a result, it borrows ideas from several disciplines, including psychology, biology, science, and economics hence why emotion plays an important role in buying and consuming.